Workable/java-error-handler/README.md

 Another way to classify errors is by their **scope**.
 Are they **common** throughout the application or **specific** to a single screen, object or even method?
 Think of `UnauthorizedException` versus `InvalidPasswordException`.

-And let's not forget another very simple distintion between errors.
+And let's not forget another very simple distinction between errors.
 Those that are known at authoring time and thus **expected** (despite of how probable is that they occur), and those that are **unknown** until runtime.

 With that in mind, we usually want to: